St. Catharines: Early history

+The Iroquoian speaking Chonnonton peoples who were also known as the "people of the deer" lived in the region.
+The Chonnonton would grow vegetables like corn, beans, and squash while living in longhouses.
+In 1647 the Seneca conquered Chonnonton villages from east of the Niagara River.
+The Haudenosaunee then destroyed the villages in the 1650s.
+After these attacks and smallpox epidemics, the Chonnontons disappeared completely, with the last recorded appearance of them in 1671 by French explorers.

 St. Catharines falls within the original territory of the Mississaugas.
-A treaty signed in 1782 between the Mississaugas and the British government ceded a large tract of land—which included the St. Catharines area—to the Crown for the purpose of European settlement.
+A treaty signed in 1782 between the Mississaugas and the British government ceded a large tract of land, which included the St. Catharines area, to the Crown for the purpose of European settlement.
 St. Catharines was settled by Loyalists in the 1780s.
 The Crown granted land in compensation for services and for losses in the United States.
-Early histories credit loyalists Serjeant Jacob Dittrick and Private John Hainer as among the first settlers to come to the area in 1790.
-They took their Crown Patents where Dick's Creek and 12 Mile Creek merge, now the city centre of St. Catharines.
-Historians have speculated that Dick's Creek was named after Richard Pierpoint, a Black Loyalist and former American slave, due to an oral history account and events that had taken place around that time that would be consistent with Pierpoint being the source of the name.
+Early histories credit the Loyalists Serjeant Jacob Dittrick and Private John Hainer as among the first settlers to come to the area in 1790.
+They took their Crown Patents, where Dick's Creek and 12 Mile Creek merge, which is now the city centre of St. Catharines.
+Historians have speculated that Dick's Creek was named after Richard Pierpoint, a Black Loyalist and former American slave, from an oral history account and events that had taken place around that time that would be consistent with him being the source of the name.
 Secondary to water routes, indigenous trails provided transportation networks, which resulted in the nearby radial road patterns.
-The surrounding land was surveyed and Townships created between 1787 and 1789.
+The surrounding land was surveyed, and ownships were created between 1787 and 1789.

-After the Butler's Rangers disbanded in 1784 and settled the area, Duncan Murray as a former Quartermaster in the 84th Regiment of Foot (Royal Highland Emigrants) was appointed by the Crown to distribute free Government supplies (victuals) for 2 years to the resettled Loyalists.
+After the Butler's Rangers disbanded in 1784 and settled the area, Duncan Murray, as a former quartermaster in the 84th Regiment of Foot (Royal Highland Emigrants), was appointed by the Crown to distribute free government supplies (victuals) for two years to the resettled Loyalists.
 He did this from his mill, built on the 12 Mile Creek in Power Glen.
-After his death in 1786, his holdings were forfeited to merchant Robert Hamilton of Queenston.
-Hamilton tried to operate for profit the already well-established Murray's Distribution Centre and Mill under the management of his cousin.
-Among other ventures, Hamilton became land wealthy, expropriating lands from subsistence Loyalist settlers who were incapable of settling their debts.
+After his death in 1786, his holdings were forfeited to the merchant Robert Hamilton of Queenston, who tried to operate for profit the well-established Murray's Distribution Centre and Mill under the management of his cousin.
+Among other ventures, Hamilton became land wealthy by expropriating lands from subsistence Loyalist settlers who were incapable of settling their debts.
 Murray's distribution centre, later Hamilton's warehouse, and its location have long been a mystery.
 Hamilton's major profits were derived from transhipping supplies for the military and civic establishments from his Queenston enterprise, not from charitably supplying the subsistence Loyalist settlers.
 Hamilton lacked interest in social development and sold his business to Jesse Thompson before the turn of the 19th century.